Impact of fundraising

 Find out what we can do with the money that you raise:

-£270 could pay for a Macmillan Nurse for 1 day, helping people living with cancer and their families receive essential medical, practical, and emotional support.
+£294 could pay for a Macmillan Nurse for one day, helping people living with cancer and their families receive essential medical, practical, and emotional support.

-£482 could support our Cancer Information and Support team to run our Macmillan Support Line phone service for 1 hour.
-In this time, they could deal with 24 calls and web enquiries from people who want questions answered, need practical or financial support.
+£8,960 could support the Cancer Information and Support Team on the Macmillan Support Line for 20 hours.
+In this time, they could support 160 people affected by cancer who have questions about cancer or who need practical or financial support.